Action for Happiness Safeguarding Policy

 If you don't feel confident to do this then raise the conversation in private with someone else appropriate (e.g. your course leader) who can then take steps to address the issue and contact AfH central office for support if necessary.

-4. What to do if someone is being aggressive or violent
+What to do if you are being mistreated

 In the first instance, it helps to address any unpleasant comments and remarks in the moment as they happen, if you feel able.
 Calmly and kindly let the person know why what they have said or done is not appropriate and how it makes you feel.
 They may not be aware of how their behaviour affects others around them.

 If you are being bullied or harassed over a period of time and the person doing it is not willing to listen to your needs it's time to move to the next step.